chriskacerguis/honeywell2mqtt/README.md

 # honeywell2mqtt
 A Docker image for a software defined radio tuned to listen for Honeywell RF security sensors at 345Mhz.
-This is based off of Marco Verleun's awesome rtl2mqtt image, but adpated just for Honeywell products and made to work with Home Assistant
+This is based off of Marco Verleun's awesome rtl2mqtt image, but adpated just for Honeywell products and made to work with Home Assistant and MQTT Discovery.

 ## Usage